Premee Mohamed

 Premee Mohamed is an Indo-Caribbean scientist and speculative fiction author based in Edmonton, Alberta.
+Her fiction has won the Nebula Award, Locus Award, World Fantasy Award, and multiple Aurora Awards.
 She also works as Social Media Manager and Associate Editor for Escape Pod.

+Early life and education

-Premee Mohamed received her undergraduate degree in molecular genetics in 2002, and also holds a degree in environmental science.
+Premee Mohamed was born in Edmonton, Alberta, Canada.
+She earned a BSc in molecular genetics from University of Alberta in 2002.
+She later went back and earned a second BSc degree in environmental science.

-Works
+Career

-Premee Mohamed initially wrote for herself.
-Beneath the Rising was her tenth or eleventh novel, and was written between 2000 and 2002, but she only submitted it for publication in 2016, after writing a short story that was accepted for an anthology in 2015.
-Since then, Premee Mohamed's short stories have appeared in many magazines and anthologies.
-Her short story Willing was nominated in 2017 for the Pushcart Prize.
+Premee Mohamed initially wrote only for herself.
+Her first published novel, Beneath the Rising (2020), was her tenth or eleventh novel manuscript, written between 2000 and 2002, but the first submitted for publication.
+She only submitted the novel in 2016 after her short story "The Adventurer’s Wife" was accepted for an anthology circa 2015.
+Since then, Mohamed's short stories have appeared in multiple magazines and anthologies.
+Beneath the Rising was a finalist for the Aurora Award, British Fantasy Award, Locus Award, and Crawford Award.
+It is the first in a trilogy.

+Her short story "Willing" was nominated for the Pushcart Prize in 2017.

-The Annual Migration of Clouds won the 2022 Aurora Award for Best Novelette/Novella.
+Mohamed's 2021 novella, The Annual Migration of Clouds, won the 2022 Aurora Award for Best Novelette/Novella.
 It was also a finalist for the Georges Bugnet Award for Fiction and the Robert Kroetsch City of Edmonton Book Prize.
+The book is the first in a trilogy about a young woman named Reid living in "a post-climate disaster Alberta."
+The third book in the series, The First Thousand Trees, was a "2025 CIBA Booksellers’ List Selection."

-Her novel The Siege of Burning Grass was shortlisted for the 2024 Ursula K. Le Guin Prize.
+Her novel The Siege of Burning Grass was shortlisted for the 2024 Ursula K. Le Guin Prize and named one of "The Best Sci-Fi Books of 2024" by Esquire.
 Both The Siege of Burning Grass and The Butcher of the Forest won Aurora Awards in 2025.

+Mohamed's 2025 collection, One Message Remains, four stories set across the same wider world, was published by Psychopomp.
+Tobias Carroll at Reactor characterized the collection as "very different from Mohamed’s bibliography thus far, but it shares with them a set of memorable characters and a reckoning with some of the grandest ethical questions out there.
+It’s another impressive addition to an increasingly essential bibliography."
+The book was a finalist for both the Aurora Award and Locus Award.

+Her latest novel, Wickhills, about a dangerous magical city and a secret agent, was published by Tor Books on September 9, 2026 and received a starred review from Library Journal: "This gas-lamp urban fantasy combines an exciting adventure, a walk through dangerous, secret places, and one man’s crisis.
+The pace is relentless, the characters are unreliable at every turn, and the stakes are high with every step."